whatisnuclear/website/_news/2023-09-19-film-about-bonus-reactor-in-puerto-rico.md

 <b>Catalog description: </b> {{ vid.description }}
 </blockquote>

-Thanks to Brett Rampal for fully funding the digitization of this film.
+Thanks to Brett Rampal for funding the digitization of this film.

 </div></div>